 Does Ohio have a Cancellation requirement?

-Yes, Ohio allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.
+Yes, Ohio allows consumers to cancel at any time within 3 days from the date the consumer signs the contract.

 Does Ohio have a Refund requirement?

 Does Ohio require specific Disclosures in their contract?

 See OH.
 Rev. Code. § 4712.04 and OH.
 Rev. Code. § 4712.05.